fstrauf/txApp/posts/emergency-fund-calculator-how-much-do-you-need.md

 3. **Set up automatic transfers** to build the fund systematically
 4. **Choose appropriate accounts** that balance growth and accessibility
 5. **Review and adjust** annually or after major life changes

+A powerful spreadsheet can help you manage all of this.
+[Download our free template to get started](/fuck-you-money-sheet).

 Remember: Your emergency fund isn't just about preparing for disasters—it's about creating the financial foundation that enables everything else.
 When you know you can handle unexpected setbacks, you make bolder career moves, take calculated risks, and live with less financial anxiety.